mary-tzaawa-krenzler/mary-tzaawa-krenzler.github.io/content/publication/preprint/index.md

 publication: ""
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: We study how heterogeneous attention to inflation affects monetary policy transmission.
+Firstly, we empirically show that households’ attention to inflation varies with socio-demographic characteristics using household-level survey data for the US and Australia.
+Given that some prices are salient, we also measure shock-specific attention.
+Secondly, we study how differential attention to inflation through the formation of inflation expectations affects monetary policy transmission.
+For this purpose, we introduce a sparsity-based maximization operator into a two-asset HANK model calibrated to match empirical evidence for both countries. #Quantitative simulations show that compared to rational inflation expectations, monetary policy faces a worse inflation-output trade-off due to larger indirect effects compared to direct effects.
+Those effects in a model with inattention manifest through a larger perceived fall in labor income after monetary policy tightening, which leads to a larger fall in consumption despite a weaker intertemporal substitution effect that results from lower perceived real rates.

 # Summary.
 An optional shortened abstract.
-summary: Draft coming soon! #Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+summary: We empirically show that attention to inflation varies across socio-demogaphic characteristics and quantify monetary polciy tranmission in a two-asset HANK with inattentive households.
+Draft coming soon! #Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes